GenerationSoftware/pt-v5-flash-liquidator-gh-action-bot/README.md

-# PoolTogether v5 Liquidator Bot - GitHub Actions
+# PoolTogether v5 Flash Liquidator Bot - GitHub Actions

 ### DISCLAIMER: These bots are meant for intermediates & experts to run and modify to their liking.
 There is a lot of prerequisite knowledge about blockchains, private keys, swaps, and GitHub infrastructure that should be known before running a bot.
 If anyone ever asks you for your private key _do not give it to them_.
 Nobody from Generation Software, Pooltime, or PoolTogether will ever ask you for your private key.

-This repo contains two simple scripts ([index.ts](/index.ts) and [.github/workflows/cron.yml](/.github/workflows/cron.yml)) to run the Generation Software PoolTogether v5 Liquidator bot using GitHub Actions.
+This repo contains two simple scripts ([index.ts](/index.ts) and [.github/workflows/cron.yml](/.github/workflows/cron.yml)) to run the Generation Software PoolTogether v5 Flash Liquidator bot using GitHub Actions.

 You can simply fork this repo, enter your own custom environment variables in your newly-forked GitHub Repository's Settings (`Settings` -> `Secrets and variables` -> `Actions` -> `New repository secret`), and enable automated workflow runs.